lskatz/mashtree/README.md

 For simple usage, see `mashtree`.
 For advanced options, look at `mashtree_wrapper.pl`.

-## Examples

-    mashtree --numcpus 12 *.fastq.gz [*.fasta] > mashtree.dnd
+## Two modes: fast or accurate

-**Note**: fastq files are interpreted as raw read files.
+**Input files**: fastq files are interpreted as raw read files.
 Fasta, GenBank, and EMBL files are interpreted as genome assemblies.

-**Note**: Compressed files are also accepted of any of the above file types.
+Compressed files are also accepted of any of the above file types.
 You can compress with gz, bz2, or zip.

+**Output files**: Newick (.dnd).
+If `--outmatrix` is supplied, then a distance matrix too.

+### Faster

+    mashtree --numcpus 12 *.fastq.gz [*.fasta] > mashtree.dnd

-### Slow and more accurate
+### More accurate

 You can get a more accurate tree with the minimum abundance finder.
 Simply give `--mindepth 0`.
 This step helps ignore very unique kmers that are